 Secretly kill a tree with copper nails

-If you’re not in a hurry for fast results, you can find solace in killing that tree with copper nails without leaving lasting damages.
+If you’re not in a hurry for fast results, you can find solace in killing that tree with copper nails without leaving lasting damage.
 There’s no size requirement for the nail to use, however, the longer and wider the nail, the more efficient the treatment.

 You should follow the steps below if you want to employ this method: